Frvnko/CS10/Computer Apps/Snowperson Project/README.md

 - Quit Button, <a href="">Click Here</a>
 - Text, <a href="">Click Here</a>
 - Images, <a href="">Click Here</a>
+- Colour
-- Animation, for example snow mimicing Happy Face and Measles, <a href="">Click Here</a>
+- Animation, for example snow mimicking Happy Face and Measles, <a href="">Click Here</a>
+- Random Function: include this to affect a behviour
+  - randomizing colours

+Extra: connecting mouseX&Y key variables
+- connect to colour changes

-Grading will depend on iamgination and creativity, specifically a case study that is differnet than all classroom examples in Mercer's Kitchen
+Grading will depend on imagination and creativity, specifically a case study that is different than all classroom examples in Mercer's Kitchen

 ---